 Thankfully, over two years later, I stumbled across the Whole30.
 It truly did change my life; getting my eating habits in check, reigniting a curiosity in nutrition, and giving me the energy to get back to the gym.
 Three resets later, I got pregnant again!
 With some expected challenges in my first two trimesters, a Whole30-inspired mindset in the third helped me keep both my weight and blood pressure down.

 I had a scheduled cesarean just before Christmas 2018, and my recovery experience was like night and day compared to the first birth.
 I focused on a healthy recovery, and prioritized nourishment for both myself and baby.
 Although I enjoyed plenty of holiday foods during the fourth trimester, I feel no guilt or anger toward my body for not quickly losing the baby weight.
 This time I feel more comfortable in my body.
 I’m aware that it is changing, and will continue to change.
 This is not a sprint, but a beautiful marathon!
 Some days will be better than others.
-But now I’ve got support from the mamas in the Healthy Mama, Happy Baby program to help me see the big picture during the tougher times.
+But now I’ve got support from the mamas in the Whole Mamas Pregnancy Program to help me see the big picture during the tougher times.

 I’m using my January Whole30 as a launch pad into my next phase as I settle into life as mom of two.
 With each meal, each workout, each morning to reflect–and hopefully each night of sleep–I’ll be one step closer to a healthier and stronger me.